-- review of existing information in relation to Aboriginal and historic cultural heritage values within the study area to identify areas of high cultural value, including: - previous cultural heritage studies undertaken for WSI - previous cultural heritage studies related to the GBMA - selected heritage assessments and heritage values studies within the study area - existing databases such as the National Heritage List, Commonwealth Heritage List, State Heritage Register, State Heritage Inventory, Aboriginal Heritage and Information Management System (AHIMS) and National Trust (NSW) database to identify places with significant cultural values - local government area wide heritage studies - engagement with First Nations knowledge holders and stakeholders to understand cultural values, the places associated within them and concerns about the potential impacts of the project.
-Direct engagement was focused on individuals and organisations amongst the Aboriginal Nations that are closest to the Airport Site, being the Dharug, Tharawal and Gundungurra nations (which is the equivalent of the combined lands of the Deerubbin, Gandangara and Tharawal Local Aboriginal Land Councils (LALCs)).
-This included: - Traditional Owners, Native Title claimants or Indigenous land use agreement parties - individual knowledge holders recognised as native title claimants with cultural heritage knowledge - knowledge holders (descended from other Nations, but who have lived in the area a long time and who have the cultural authority to speak) - Individuals recognised as holding cultural heritage knowledge from previous studies and who are accepted by at least one of the organisations listed below - LALCs Deerubbin, Gandangara, Tharawal, Metropolitan and La Perouse LALCs - Local Government Advisory committees - other organisations Murru Mittigar, Darug Tribal Aboriginal Corporation, Darug Custodian Aboriginal Corporation, Dharug Ngurra Aboriginal Corporation, Western Sydney Aboriginal Regional Alliance, Tharawal Aboriginal Corporation, Cubbitch Barta, Gundungurra Tribal Council Aboriginal Corporation, Gundungurra Aboriginal Heritage Association, and Blue Mountains Aboriginal Culture and Resource Centre. - consideration of issues raised during engagement activities completed for the project, as well as engagement with heritage officers at the NSW Department of Planning and Environment (Environment and Heritage Group) concerning any relevant cultural values - analysis of the results of the desktop assessment and engagement outcomes to identify: - places of high cultural value - risks to places of high cultural value and/or cultural practices (including perceived impacts) as a result of the project
+- review of existing information relation to Aboriginal and historic cultural heritage values within the study area to identify areas of high cultural value, including: - previous cultural heritage studies undertaken for WSI - previous cultural heritage studies related to the GBMA - selected heritage assessments and heritage values studies within the study area - existing databases such as the National Heritage List, Commonwealth Heritage List, State Heritage Register, State Heritage Inventory, Aboriginal Heritage and Information Management System (AHIMS) and National Trust (NSW) database to identify places with significant cultural values - local government area wide heritage studies - engagement with First Nations knowledge holders and stakeholders to understand cultural values, the places associated within them and concerns about the potential impacts of the project.
+Direct engagement was focused on individuals and organisations within the Aboriginal Nations that are closest to the Airport Site, being the Dharug, Dharawal and Gundungurra nations (which is the equivalent of the combined lands of the Deerubbin, Gandangara and Tharawal Local Aboriginal Land Councils (LALCs)).
+This included Traditional Owners, Native Title claimants or Indigenous land use agreement parties.
+Engagement was also extended to the Deerubbin, Gandangara, Tharawal, Metropolitan and La Perouse Local Aboriginal Land Councils (LALCs) - consideration of issues raised during engagement activities completed for the project, as well as engagement with heritage officers at the NSW Department of Planning and Environment (Environment and Heritage Group) concerning any relevant cultural values - analysis of the results of the desktop assessment and engagement outcomes to identify: - places of high cultural value - risks to places of high cultural value and/or cultural practices (including perceived impacts) as a result of the project